freent-project/freent31-docs/name.md

 to their operating systems.
 The "Open" prefix was added to clarify that OpenWindows is open-source.

 {: .note }
 OpenWindows is sometimes called "FreeNT OpenWindows" or "OpenWindows system" to distinguish it from an obsolete window manager by Sun Microsystems, which is currently documented on Wikipedia.
-OpenWindows is not abandonware, and it most likely won't for a long time.
+OpenWindows is not abandonware, and it most likely won't be for a long time.

+{: .warning }
 When using the name OpenWindows, please do not use it to refer to Microsoft Windows.
 The name of the FreeNT Project's operating system, OpenWindows, is misleading for a proprietary operating system, hence the first component of the name, "Open".